cole-k/call-by-push-block/Readme.md

 - `encode-levels` contains code to compress the levels into Unicode characters.
   This folder may contain spoilers on level content (particularly `encode-levels/levels-raw.txt`).

+## Acknowledgements
+- Golfing: I've learned a bunch about code golfing in Haskell from various tips and threads I've read from inumerably many people.
+I got some explicit help from The Ninteenth Byte on Stack Exchange with shaving characters off.
+Thank you!
+- Testing and design: I solicited help from a bunch of people who graciously lent me their time and feedback.
+Thank you!